UMMS-Biocore/dolphin/docs/_build/html/_sources/dolphin-ui/excelimport.txt

 * *contributor:* First name, Initial, Last name.
 You may add additional contributors by creating more 'contributor' cells in the A column with the actual contributors in the B column.

+* *processed directory:* Full path for the output directory

+* *amazon bucket:* Optional amazon bucket link

 This is the only tab that will ask for information in a single column (column B).
 The rest of the tabs will ask for information in rows.

 Note that to add additional Imports/Samples to an already exsisting Experiment Series, the information about the experiment must be identical to that you are adding to.
-Fastq directory, backup directory, and amazon bucket does not have to be identical for each submission.
+Processed director, and amazon bucket does not have to be identical for each submission.

-**LANES:**
+**IMPORTS:**

-The Lanes tab will contain information about lanes/imports of the samples being submitted.
+The Imports tab will contain information about lanes/imports of the samples being submitted.

-There can be multiple lanes/imports within this tab, each one residing on it's own row.
+There can be multiple imports within this tab, each one residing on it's own row.

-Information on lanes/imports include:
+Information on imports include:

-* *Lane Name:* The name of the lane/import being submitted.
+* *Import Name:* The name of the import being submitted.

 * *Sequencing id:* The id from the sequencing facility.